Android-for-Python/Android-for-Python-Users/README.md

 Be certain to use the same version of KivyMD on the desktop and with Buildozer, as the api may change with KivyMD versions.

-The KivyMD [instructions for Buildozer](https://git.org.ru/KivyMD/kivymd#how-to-use-with-buildozer-https-github-com-kivy-buildozer) are obsolete.
-You must [use kivy==master](https://git.org.ru/KivyMD/kivymd#how-to-fix-a-shader-bug-on-an-android-device) in `buildozer.spec` requirements.
+The KivyMD [instructions for Buildozer](https://git.org.ru/KivyMD/kivymd#how-to-use-with-buildozer-https-github-com-kivy-buildozer) are updated for [KivyMD 2.1.1 with Buildozer](https://git.org.ru/KivyMD/kivymd#how-to-fix-a-shader-bug-on-an-android-device).

 ## Kivy Lifecycle